Artifacts and Resume

 Artifacts are collected after a run for export and provenance.
-Resume state is the canonical live state a later attempt should load.
-Keep those roles separate.
+Resume state is the canonical live checkpoint a later attempt loads on restart.
+Keep those roles separate: exported checkpoints are retrieval output, while the shared resume path is what a restarted run reads first.

 manifest.json